This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Optionally, you can dry the Bokashi Bran mix and store it for up to 2-years.
 You can do this by spreading the fully inoculated mixture on a tarp for the sun to dry it out.

 If the weather doesn’t permit this, you can dry it in batches in an oven with the door open and the temperature set to as low as possible.
-You do not want to heat your Bokashi Bran higher than 120-degrees Fahrenheit.
+You do not want to heat your Bokashi Bran above 120 degrees Fahrenheit.

 Finally

-Finally, you have a supply of homemade Bokashi Bran to use in your Bokashi bin.
-Every time you add kitchen leftovers to the container, spread some Bokashi bran over the top.
+Finally, you have a supply of homemade Bokashi Bran in your Bokashi bin.
+When you add kitchen leftovers to the container, spread some Bokashi bran.

 Your effective organisms in the inoculated bran will break organic matter down and create a fermented mass.
 Feel free to add meat, bones, peels, and eggshells – your EM will break it all down safely.